Tommeeboi/Divclick/README.md

 Divclick is still in Alpha, so expect lots of bugs and unfinished features.

 ## Releases
-The Alpha versions were private and were only shown to people I know.]
+The Alpha versions were private and were only shown to people I know.

 Alpha v1: First Alpha.
 TODO: Fix Dimensions, square disappearing, and visual bugs.

+Alpha v2: Fixed visual bugs and added license

+Alpha v3: The target square no longer randomly disappears (including all dimension settings.)
+Dimensions other than 10x10 are still buggy though.